Emerald Ash Borer

 - Although Wisconsin is now under a statewide EAB quarantine [exit DNR], we still recommend that people buy and use firewood locally.

-- Wisconsin’s statewide firewood rule prohibits bringing firewood onto any state property from more than 10 miles away or from areas within the gypsy moth quarantine.
-Due to the gypsy moth quarantine, movement of firewood is also prohibited from quarantined into non-quarantined counties.
+- Wisconsin’s statewide firewood rule prohibits bringing firewood onto any state property from more than 10 miles away or from areas within the spongy moth quarantine.
+Due to the spongy moth quarantine, movement of firewood is also prohibited from quarantined into non-quarantined counties.
 Visit the firewood page for more information.

 - Buy certified firewood [PDF exit DNR] at state properties, retail locations or directly from firewood dealers.